FrostForth/Comics/README.md

 ![frequency bargraph](https://raw.githubusercontent.com/FrostForth/Comics/master/images/freqbar.png)
 - All three Marvel groups have a higher total frequency of characters with more than five appearances
 - Although the frequency of nonfemale characters  in groups m18 and m20 are greater than the those in groups dc18 and dc20, the frequency of female characters is roughly similar across all four groups
-- For both publishers, the frequencies of both females and nonfemales increase over time with the frequency of
+- For both publishers, the frequency of nonfemales increases more between each scrape than the proportion of females

 ![percentage bargraph](https://raw.githubusercontent.com/FrostForth/Comics/master/images/percentbar.png)
 - All groups seem to have proportions close to .3